lyoshenka/grinfit/_posts/2015-02-04-spinners-gym.md

 title: Spinners Gym
 ---

 Started Phase 2 of the program.
 Not sure what exactly that means, except that exercises got harder.
-Here are the new sheets and my numbers:
+Here's the new workout:

+{% img :link benj-gym-warmup-2.jpg Warmup, Agility, Conditioning %}

+{% img :link benj-gym-lifting-2.jpg Lifting %}

 ### Warmup